 Growing jalapeno pepper plants at home can be much more cost effective in the long-term than purchasing hot peppers from the grocery store as you need them, even given the relatively inexpensive cost of fresh peppers compared to other vegetables.
 Hot peppers (Capsicum annuum) are also packed with seeds, providing an easy source for future generations of pepper plants after you have harvested them; that is, if you're growing heirloom peppers that come true from seed.
 Peppers can thrive in warm to hot climates, but if you're getting less-than-stellar results, other factors may be hampering growth.

-Slow Germination Times
+Jalapeno Pepper Plants Germination Times

 Adding a time-release fertilizer may improve growth.
 Organic compost added to the plants when first transplanted outside can also foster healthy growth.
 Remove any weeds growing near the jalapeno plants that could be sapping moisture away from the peppers.

 Despite their proclivity for warm, dry climates, jalapenos need plenty of water at all times.
-Jalapenos should be watered every other day or at the least every third day.
-Be careful not to over-water the plants as this creates a breeding ground for bacteria and fungal growth.
-When your jalapeno seeds are first transplanted outside after germinating indoors all the way until the first fruiting season, they will require more frequent watering to satisfy the young plant's moisture and nutritional needs.
-After the first fruiting, back off the watering to every other day or every third day.
+In very hot weather, jalapenos should be watered every other day or at the least every third day to ensure consistent soil moisture.
+The plants do best with at least 1 inch of water each week between rain and irrigation.
+Be careful not to over-water the plants as this creates a breeding ground for bacterial and fungal growth.
+Mulching around the jalapeno plants can help keep the soil moist.

 Other Possible Causes

-If you've eliminated slow germination times, poor soil conditions or moisture problems as culprits of your jalapeno's poor growth, it is possible it may have become infected with a disease.
+If you've eliminated slow germination times, poor soil conditions or moisture problems as culprits of your jalapeno's poor growth, it's possible your plant may have become infected with a disease.
 Insect interference from aphids, thrips and diseases like tobacco mosaic virus, root rot, cucumber mosaic virus or wilt diseases are all known to commonly affect jalapeno plants.